vuejs/docs/src/guide/typescript/options-api.md

   props: {
     bookA: {
       type: Object as PropType<Book>,
-      // Make sure to use arrow functions
+      // Make sure to use arrow functions if your TypeScript version is less than 4.7
       default: () => ({
         title: 'Arrow Function Expression'
       }),